earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-7/2016-12-06-fire03-modis-data-in-R.md

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-7/2016-12-06-fire03-modis-data-in-R/assign-no-data-1.png" title=" " alt=" " width="100%" />

-After assigning our No data values to NA

 Next we plot MODIS layers.
 Use the MODIS band chart to figure out what bands you need to plot to create a RGB (true color) image.